Maybe it's our most common art-related question: "Where can I get a real Native American dreamcatcher that isn't fake?" Before we

-So where can you find one?
+So where can you find a native-made dreamcatcher?
 In Indian territory, almost everywhere.
 People are making dreamcatchers in just about every Indian reservation in the

 US or Canada, and you can find them at any tribal gift shop, powwow, or Indian event.
 But on the Internet, oddly enough: practically nowhere.

-Most of what you see when you search for "Native American dreamcatchers" was mass-produced in an Asian sweatshop somewhere or glued together
+Most of what you see when you search for "Native American dreamcatchers" are cheap objects mass-produced in an Asian sweatshop somewhere or glued together

-by non-native teenagers with eBay accounts, and often bears only vague resemblance to the actual American Indian craft it is supposed
+by non-native teenagers with eBay accounts, and these "dreamcatchers" often bear only vague resemblance to the actual American Indian craft it is supposed

 to represent.
 If you are looking to buy an authentic dreamcatcher that was actually made by Native Americans--either because it's important to you